doodybrains/computospirit/README.md

 2. `$ cd computospirit`
 3. you may need to give the bash script the proper execute permission with the following command:
 4. `$ chmod +x writing.sh`
-5. you all might need to install `shuf`, you can do it easily if you have homebrew:
+5. this script relies on `shuf`, a command that is baked into GNU core command line tools, if you're running MacOS and have homebrew you can install them easily with:
-6. `$ brew install shuf`
+6. `$ brew install coreutils`
 7. Finally you can ask your computer to get in touch with the file spirits:
 8. `$ ./writing.sh`